ltirrell/t4/CONTRIBUTING.md

 Found a bug?
 File it in our [GitHub issues](https://github.com/quiltdata/t4/issues).

-## Local package development
-### Cloning
+## Cloning
-To work on the `t4` Python package locally you will first need to clone the repository.
+To work on `t4` you will first need to clone the repository.

 ```bash
 $ git clone https://github.com/quiltdata/t4